Bookbot

 David Adam je oceňovaný novinár, ktorý sa vo svojej tvorbe venuje vede, životnému prostrediu, technológiám a medicíne a ich dopadom na ľudí, kulturu a spoločnosť.
 Po takmer dvoch desaťročiach práce ako redaktor v časopisoch Nature a The Guardian začal v roku 2019 pôsobiť ako nezávislý novinár.
 Jeho písanie preniká do zložitých tém s jasnosťou a hĺbkou.
 Zameriava sa na to, ako tieto oblasti formujú našu budúcnosť a ako sa v nich orientujeme ako spoločnosť.

-The Cry of the Deer
+The Eye of the Eagle

 The man who couldn't stop